cja325 | undergraduate

 topic title goes here

-- Describe the legal limitations of law enforcement and intelligence agencies in dealing with organized crime.
+- Analyze the legal limitations of law enforcement and intelligence agencies in dealing with organized crime.

-- Assess the effectiveness of organized crime prosecutions.
+- Explain the role of federal agencies in organized crime law enforcement.

 - Define organized crime.